 Full Property Disclosure Benefits Home Sellers

-Most people think property disclosures are intended to protect buyers, but making a full property disclosure benefits home sellers as well.
-When selling a house, providing an accurate disclosure statement benefits both sides in the transaction.
+Most people think property disclosures are intended to only protect buyers, but making a full property disclosure benefits home sellers as well.
+When selling a house in California, sellers are required to provide an accurate disclosure statement and doing so really benefits both sides in the transaction.
 An honest disclosure statement will help the seller protect themselves from future legal action and the buyers will have a better understanding of the home they intend to buy.

 Before getting started, it’s important to remember, most real estate transactions go quite smoothly and there are rarely any problems with property disclosures.
 Homeowner’s should NOT stress over creating their property disclosure statement lists.

 What the Heck is a Property Disclosure Statement